Keep up to date with all of ClaremontBio's news Join our RSS Feed

 Extraction Kit, and His-Express™ Protein Purification Columns were all

 highlighted in the most recent issue of Genetic Engineering News.
-The article notes the ease-of-use of all of

 the devices and the fact that they can be used to lyse cells and extract DNA or